pyokagan/pycsdl2/docs/api/audio.rst

    :returns: The name of the audio driver at the requested index.
    :rtype: str

+.. function:: SDL_GetCurrentAudioDriver()

+   Returns the name of the current audio driver.

+   :returns: The name of the current audio driver, or None if no driver has
+             been initialized.
+   :rtype: str or None

 Opening and Closing an Audio Device
 -----------------------------------
 SDL provides 2 methods for accessing audio devices.
 The recommended way is to